Video Surveillance Laws by State: Everything You Need to Know

 One party consent states that, as long as one party to a conversation chooses to record the interaction, it is legal for them to do so.

-Nevada has this statute in effect, however, the Supreme Court interpreted the law differently -- as an “all party rule.”
-Across the country in Alabama, the covert filming of individuals whilst they were trespassing on private properties was considered unlawful surveillance.
+Nevada has this statute in effect.
+However, the Supreme Court interpreted the law differently -- as an “all party rule.”
+Across the country in Alabama, the covert filming of individuals while they were trespassing on private properties was considered unlawful surveillance.
 This may sound strange to many.
 It’s considered an aggravated offense to record anyone, in any place, while the individual has an expectation of privacy, without their prior express written consent.

 Alabama’s notorious eavesdropping statutes criminalize the use of any devices used to overheard, record, or capture any communications, whether or not the eavesdropper is present, without the express consent of one or more parties engaged in conversation or communication.

 In Alaska, it’s a misdemeanor to use any eavesdropping devices to record, or hear any conversations without the express consent of one or more parties to a conversation.
 In New York state, the highest court ruled that these eavesdropping statutes were intended to only prohibit third-party intercepts of any communications, and thus, doesn’t apply to any participants to a conversation.

 Arkansas statutes conclude that the interception of any wires, such as cellular or cordless phone conversations, is illegal, unless the recording party is a party to the conversation, or can prove that one of the other parties to the communication gave prior consent.

 In Arizona, it is illegal to tape a person without their consent while that person is in a restroom, bathroom, bedroom, locker room, is undressed or engaged in sexual activities, unless notices are posted.

 In Colorado, it is considered a felony for an individual to record or intercept any telephone conversation or communication that occurred electronically without the express consent of one or more parties.
 However, recording any communications from cordless telephones is considered a misdemeanor.